alphagov/styleguides/pull-requests.md

 - Try running the code - even if the tests pass it might have bugs
 - Consider security when reviewing code, particularly where there is user input.
   The [basic security guidance](basic-security.md) might help.
-- Definition of 'done' - if the PR adds value on its own but doesn't entirely address the need/ticket merge and deploy it anyway.
-Any improvement is a good improvement, and it keeps the code moving
+- Remember that a PR does not have to entirely solve the problem.
+If it adds value on its own it is better to merge now rather than wait for the rest of the changes required.
 - If you look at a PR but don't feel comfortable merging it please say what you've looked at or not so other reviewers know the request hasn't been properly reviewed